AlexDocking/Eco-Mods/Ecompatible/src/Mods/UserCode/Ecompatible/Tools/README - MODDERS.md

 - `ValueResolvers.Tools.Axe.FractionOfTreeToSliceWhenFelled` (float).
 	- Can be used to automatically slice up this fraction of the tree when it is felled.
+	- Value should be between 0 and 1.
 	- Context should be at least:
 		> User User;
 		> ToolItem ToolUsed;
 		> TreeEntity Tree;

 - `ValueResolvers.Tools.Axe.DamageToStumpWhenFelled` (float).
 	- Can be used to automatically deal damage to the stump when the tree is felled.
 	- TreeEntity now exposes `StumpHealth` property
+	- Context should be at least:
+		> User User;
+		> ToolItem ToolUsed;
+		> TreeEntity Tree;

+- `ValueResolvers.Tools.Axe.MaxTreeDebrisToSpawn` (float).
+	- Can be used to change the maximum number of debris that can spawn.
+It doesn't usually reach the default limit of 20 so increasing it is unlikely to do anything.
+	- Value is rounded down.
+	- Context should be at least:
+		> User User;
+		> ToolItem ToolUsed;
+		> TreeEntity Tree;

+- `ValueResolvers.Tools.Axe.ChanceToClearDebrisOnSpawn` (float).
+	- Can be used to automatically clear debris as it spawns.
+Each piece of debris has a chance to be cleared before it actually spawns, when the trunk hits the ground.
+Calories, tool usage and experience still applies.
+If those checks fail then the debris will spawn as usual.
+	- Value should be between 0 and 1.
 	- Context should be at least:
 		> User User;
 		> ToolItem ToolUsed;